Reto911/mini-stacktrace/README.md

-Mini-Stacktrace is such a very simple library, that it just exposes one class `Stacktrace` as the only interface, and what you need to do (and can do) is to construct an instance of `Stacktrace` (which will capture the backtrace immediately) and make it output to a stream.
+Mini-Stacktrace is such a very simple library, that it just exposes one class `Stacktrace` as the only interface, and what you need only to do (and can only do) is to construct an instance of `Stacktrace` (which will capture the backtrace immediately) and make it output to a stream.

 ```c++